Have you considered what is important when preparing for a job interview?

-Practicing how you’ll greet your employer is an important step.
-First impressions are strong, and weigh heavily in interviews- especially if you’re applying for customer-facing roles as this will directly impact the service provided.
+Practising how you’ll greet your employer is an important step.
+First impressions are strong and weigh heavily in interviews- especially if you’re applying for customer-facing roles as this will directly impact the service provided.

 How to greet your interviewer

 A friendly smile and a handshake is the best way to greet your interviewer.
 However, in the light of Covid-19, the masks and social distancing may make this difficult.
-Check prior to interviewing any guidelines and rules the company have made public regarding the social distancing and hygiene around Covid-19.
-You could even reach out to the administrator organising your interview and ask her what the company protocols currently are, if they don’t already state automatically.
+Check before interviewing any guidelines and rules the company have made public regarding the social distancing and hygiene around Covid-19.
+You could even reach out to the administrator organising your interview and ask her what the company protocols currently are if they don’t already state automatically.

-Body language, eye contact, listening signals and attentiveness all come into play into an interview.
+Body language, eye contact, listening signals and attentiveness all come into play in an interview.
 This also extends into your tone of voice, positivity and speaking manner.

 Make a connection with your recruiter.
 Look at them when they speak to you, and confidently look back when it’s your turn to speak.
 Looking down to the ground or at your hands will make you appear nervous or even disinterested.

 There are multiple ways to show you are listening and acknowledging what the recruiter is saying.
-As the recruiter speaks or asks questions you can make a small nod of your head, smile or respond with a vocal acknowledgment.
+As the recruiter speaks or asks questions, you can make a small nod of your head, smile or respond with a vocal acknowledgement.